21 Simple Stress Management Techniques List that Works

 On top of that, the Wi-Fi cut is likely to increase your overall productivity.
 It might even transform you into a morning person.

-Disconnect completely by having cell phone free periods.
-Also, if the phone is just within range of vision, your brain will be on mild alert for the next notification, message, or call.
+Disconnect completely by having cell phone-free periods.
+Also, if the phone is within range of vision, your brain will be on mild alert for the following notification, message, or call.

 Therefore, looking at your phone will start unconscious thought patterns distracting your mind from rest.

-When I intend to check the weather, I end up on social media 80 percent of the time without getting to know anything about the weather conditions.
+When I intend to check the weather, I end up on social media 80 percent of the time without knowing anything about the weather conditions.
 Sound familiar?

-So do yourself a favor, turn off your cell phone as a way to relieve stress and relax – at least sometimes.
+So, do yourself a favor.
+Turn off your cell phone to relieve stress and relax – at least sometimes.

 Reducing caffeine and cell phone use can be an effective stress management technique

-Message therapy is not just great to recover from injuries.
+Message therapy is not just great for recovering from injuries.

 Accordingly, researchers at the University of Miami School of Medicine observed that massage therapy lowers high cortisol levels.

-Moreover, it increases levels of the neurotransmitters and feel good chemicals serotonin and dopamine (Field and Hernandez-Reif 2005).
+Moreover, it increases neurotransmitters and feel-good chemicals serotonin and dopamine (Field et al 20055).

-Furthermore, scientists have shown that simple back massage therapy improves conditions of anxiety, blood pressure, heart rate, sleep quality, and cortisol levels (Pinar and Afsar 2015).
+Furthermore, scientists have shown that simple back massage therapy improves anxiety, blood pressure, heart rate, sleep quality, and cortisol levels (Pinar et al. 20156).

 Spa bathing reduces stress markers.
 That’s what researchers at Osaka University observed.

-Indeed, they found evidence that cortisol levels are dropping immediately after spa bathing.
+Indeed, they found evidence that cortisol levels drop immediately after spa bathing.

-Moreover, especially highly stressed participants experienced major benefits of the stress management technique (Toda and Morimoto et al. 2006).
+Moreover, especially highly stressed participants experienced significant benefits from the stress management technique (Toda et al. 20067).

 Regular physical activity relaxes the resting tension of muscle spindles.
-Consequently, it breaks the stress feedback-loop to the brain.
-If the body is less stressed, the brain can relieve stress too.
+Consequently, it breaks the stress feedback loop in the brain.
+The brain can relieve stress if the body is less stressed.

-The effects of ANP proof that movement is not just improving the way you feel.
-Hence exercise is a stress reduction technique that enhances your body’s response to stress (Ratey and Hagerman 2008).
+The effects of ANP prove that movement is not just improving how you feel.
+Hence, exercise is a stress reduction technique that enhances your body’s response to stress.

-But every now and then there is nothing wrong with just inhaling a junk magazine or a trash film.
-Above all, we can’t always concentrate on reading non-fiction books or watch documentaries.
+But now and then, there is nothing wrong with inhaling a junk magazine or a trash film.
+Above all, we can’t always concentrate on reading non-fiction books or watching documentaries.

-With that in mind, we can benefit of reading or even watching a movie as a stress management technique if we can lose ourselves in the content.
+With that in mind, we can benefit from reading or watching a movie as a stress management technique if we lose ourselves in the content.

-Because trash stories can allow the mind to recharge and escape common thinking patterns.
-Hence, it can come back with more creativity and resilience to stress (Talbott 2007).
+Because trash stories can allow the mind to recharge and escape common thinking patterns, hence, it can come back with more creativity and resilience to stress.

-As a personal optimization nerd, I know giving yourself permission to relax is not easy.
+As a personal optimization nerd, I know permitting yourself to relax is not easy.

 How often do you squeeze tasks into your tight working schedule to get the maximum done and end up with somewhat disappointing results?